 Mail flow rule procedures in Exchange Online

-You can begin using transport rules by using the following procedures.
-To learn about concepts and objectives for transport rules, see Mail flow rules (transport rules) in Exchange Online.
+You can begin using mail flow rules (also known as transport rules) in Exchange Online by using the following procedures.
+To learn about concepts and objectives for mail flow rules, see Mail flow rules (transport rules) in Exchange Online.

-Organization-wide message disclaimers, signatures, footers, or headers in Office 365 Information to help you set up a legal disclaimer, email disclaimer, consistent signature, email header, or email footer by using transport rules.
+Organization-wide message disclaimers, signatures, footers, or headers in Exchange Online Information to help you set up a legal disclaimer, email disclaimer, consistent signature, email header, or email footer by using mail flow rules.

-Create a Domain or User-Based Safe Sender or Blocked Sender List Using Transport Rules Information to help you create domain or user-based safe sender and blocked sender lists by using transport rules.
+Create organization-wide safe sender or blocked sender lists in Office 365 Information to help you create domain or user-based safe sender and blocked sender lists by using mail flow rules.

 Manage message approval Information to help you create moderated distribution groups, and forward messages matching a wide variety of criteria to specific approvers.